-We're committed to working with you one-on-one from the beginning of your exploration into the university.
-We practice open communications, provide counseling and materials, and offer the highest level of personal service to your family prior to acceptance and after you have been accepted to Furman.
 Our comprehensive financial aid program offers traditional sources of financial aid, as well as scholarships.
 Furman's own scholarships and grants, combined with federal and state assistance and wise financial planning, enable most qualified students to enjoy the full benefits of a signature liberal arts education.
 Visit our financial aid site.

 Learn what the annual cost is to attend Furman.
 Get the cost of attendance.